devkdas/qperf/README.md

   -p                   port to listen on/connect to (default 18080) -s  address          listen as server on address
-  -t time (s)          run for X seconds (default 10s) -n num_cores         number of cores to use (default nproc) -h                   print this help
+  -t time (s)          run for X seconds (default 10s) -i num_instances     number of instances to start (default nproc) -h                   print this help
 ```